The IN SEASON Lifestyle

 TEVET

 Tevet is the tenth month of the Hebraic calendar when you count from the month of Nisan.
-Soon we will pass through Tevet and entered Shevat.
+We just passed through Kislev and entered Tevet.

 Tevet shares a root with the Hebrew word “tov” which means “good.”
 On the secular calendar used widely today this is the time from the middle of December to the middle of January.